Dustin2/Dustin2/README.md

 ### Hi there, Im Dustin2 👋 👨‍💻
 ![react native developer](https://github.com/Dustin2/Dustin2/assets/38537077/727e8f36-1469-4b10-81e4-97a73add2687)
+## Hobbyist developer, creating apps and looking to learn android as well as custom roms
 <!--
 **Dustin2/Dustin2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.